jgoux/supabase-nextjs/README.md

 ## Credits

-Props to [Clerk](https://clerk.com) for the their excellent middleware API.
+Props to [Clerk](https://clerk.com) for their excellent middleware API.